JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 Indeed, for such upgrades, the ABI usually changes, and requires all compiled software outside of the base operating system being re-compiled, and reinstalled.

-Even though `poudriere` can build packages for different versions of FreeBSD, because it relies on `jail`, and a `jail` uses the same FreeBSD kernel as the host, it's not supported to run a `jail` for a new major version of FreeBSD before upgrading at least the base system.
+Even though `poudriere` can build packages for different versions of FreeBSD, because it relies on `jail`, and a `jail` uses the same FreeBSD kernel as the host, it’s not supported to run a `jail` for a new major version of FreeBSD before upgrading at least the base system.

-In other words, with `poudriere`, we can easily build binary packages for *older* versions of FreeBSD, but we can't quite as easily build binary packages for *newer* versions of FreeBSD.
+In other words, with `poudriere`, we can easily build binary packages for *older* versions of FreeBSD, but we can’t quite as easily build binary packages for *newer* versions of FreeBSD.

 This conundrum was actually discussed in the `freebsd-ports` mailing list a few years ago, in this thread: [Correct order when upgrading to 11.0 Release with Poudriere](https://lists.freebsd.org/pipermail/freebsd-ports/2017-January/106807.html).

-That's why it can be helpful to use a separate server dedicated to building binary packages with `poudriere`.
+That’s why it can be helpful to use a separate server dedicated to building binary packages with `poudriere`.

 In this procedure, the approach followed will be to setup a dedicated virtual machine for `poudriere`, so it can be upgraded to a future major version of FreeBSD ahead of its host, and thus, enable upgrades of the host with shorter downtime.